Spend One Day And Night In

 City On Your Palm

 Whether you’re a fan of history or fancy great views, this basilica in the city centre has you covered.
-Climb the cupola for impressive views of most sites or check the rich interior with the most sacred Hungarian treasure – a mummified hand of St. Stephen.
+Climb the cupola for impressive views of most sites or check the rich interior with the most sacred Hungarian treasure – mummified hand of St. Stephen.

 Castle District